MissMuffin/chip8/README.md

 This project uses the 2005 implementation.

 ### Grafics & Sound
-This project uses Pygame (https://www.pygame.org/news)
+This project uses Pygame (https://www.pygame.org/news).

+Beep sound belongs to pan14 (https://freesound.org/people/pan14/sounds/263133/).

 ### Octo IDE
 The Octo IDE (https://github.com/JohnEarnest/Octo) was used to create the placeholder rom that is shown when no rom has been selected from the file dialog.
 Thanks to John Earnest for creating this amazing tool.